Quillium-AI/Quillium-docs/docs/crawler/api.md

 # Crawler API

-The Quillium-Crawler includes an API server that provides HTTP endpoints for controlling and monitoring the crawler.
+The Quillium-Crawler includes an API server that provides HTTP endpoints for health checks, version information, and metrics.
 This document explains the available endpoints and how to use them.

 ## Overview

 The API server provides a RESTful interface for:

-- Starting and stopping crawlers
+- Health and readiness checks
-- Checking crawler status
-- Retrieving crawled data
+- Version information
-- Accessing metrics
+- Prometheus metrics

 ## Configuration